 The acceleration and constant speed range for a NEV shall be determined as specified in ETA-NTP002 Revision 3, “Implementation of SAE Standard J1666 May 93: Electric Vehicle Acceleration, Gradeability, and Deceleration Test Procedure,” (December 1, 2004), and ETA-NTP004 Revision 3, “Electric Vehicle Constant Speed Range Tests,” February 1, 2008.

-Test Procedures for 2018 and Subsequent Model Zero-Emission Vehicles (including Fuel Cell Vehicles and Hybrid Fuel Cell Vehicles) and All 2018 and Subsequent Model Hybrid-Electric Vehicles, Except Off-Vehicle Charge Capable Hybrid Electric Vehicles.
+Test Procedures for 2018 through 2025 Model

+Year Zero-Emission Vehicles (including Fuel Cell Vehicles and Hybrid Fuel Cell Vehicles) and All 2018 through 2025 Model Year Hybrid-Electric Vehicles, Except Off-Vehicle Charge Capable Hybrid Electric Vehicles.

-The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” unless otherwise noted.
+The “as adopted or amended dates” of the 40 CFR Part 86 regulations and the 40 CFR Part 1066 regulations referenced by this document are the dates identified in the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” unless otherwise noted.
 Unless otherwise noted, these requirements shall apply to all ZEVs (including fuel cell vehicles and hybrid fuel cell vehicles) and all HEVs, except off-vehicle charge capable HEVs.

-Migration of the test procedures for measuring exhaust emissions from 40 CFR Part 86 to 40 CFR Part 1066 and from 40 CFR Part 600 to 40 CFR Part 1066 shall be done in accordance with Part II, Subpart A, section 100.1 and Part I, Subpart B, section 2, respectively, of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
+Migration of the test procedures for measuring exhaust emissions from 40 CFR Part 86 to 40 CFR Part 1066 and from 40 CFR Part 600 to 40 CFR Part 1066 shall be done in accordance with Part II, Subpart A, section 100.1 and Part I, Subpart B, section 2, respectively, of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”

 A manufacturer of a hybrid vehicle equipped with an energy storage device that is not included in these procedures may request Executive Officer approval to employ an alternative to the SOC Criterion in section F.9.
 Executive Officer approval of an SOC Criterion alternative shall be conditioned upon the manufacturer providing supporting data and/or engineering evaluation demonstrating the equivalence of the proposed alternative procedure to the SOC Criterion.